JamesReich/JamesReich/README.md

 Wed Developer and Graphic Artist
 --------------------------------

-Currently work as an expert production Artist and in the process of changing fields.
+Currently work as an expert production Artist and aspiring developer.
 I have an interest in front-end web development but I’m also interested in full-stack development, I love building on both sides of the browser!

 * 🌍  I'm based in Reno
 * ✉️  You can contact me at [james@jreich.dev](mailto:james@jreich.dev)